github-linguist/linguist/README.md

 MIME types are used to set the Content-Type of raw binary blobs which are served from a special `raw.github.com` domain.
 However, all text blobs are served as `text/plain` regardless of their type to ensure they open in the browser rather than downloading.

 The MIME type also determines whether a blob is binary or plain text.
-So if you're seeing a blob that says "View Raw" and it is actually plain text, the mime type and encoding probably needs to be expliclity stated.
+So if you're seeing a blob that says "View Raw" and it is actually plain text, the mime type and encoding probably needs to be explicitly stated.

     file = Linguist::FileBlob.new("linguist.zip")
     file.binary? #=> true